Blagoj5/baze-packages/advanced-results/README.md

 ### Error handling

-If this middleware throws error it will automatically call next(new Error) which will then go to your error middleware handler.
+If this middleware throws an error it will automatically call next(new Error) which will then go to your error middleware handler.
 Check expressjs error handling page where it teaches you how to define error middleware to handle all types of error and return them into the res object back to the client

 ### Some cheat codes for the ones that made it to the end

-Instead of manually adding let's say parametars to url example: localhost?name=Tester1&select=name.
+Instead of manually adding let's say parameters to URL example: localhost?name=Tester1&select=name.
 You can do that with **stringified object**. **Here's how you do that**:

 ```
 const query = {